Distance: 4.6 miles RT

 Then we saw it.

 A HERD PATH!
 Great!
 We jumped on it and headed up with total abandon, ignoring what we knew and the route on the GPS track.
 We got to the top of a ridge that wound up being too far right.
 Second mistake!
-We had to hike down and then up, avoiding small cliffs and boulders to get where we need to be (using nearby trees as immediate bearings).
+We had to hike down and then up to correct our error, avoiding small cliffs and boulders to get where we need to be.
 This cut about 35 minutes into our time and we were both annoyed, particularly when trying to whack through a spruce trap.

 Navigating in the woods is taxing.
 A thought kept creeping in, "we are in the woods, gotta get back on trail."
 There is no trail.
 As the hill steepened we were forever placing our foot on iffy ground, trying to guess where the rotting fallen trees are hidden.
 My stiff, reliable gaiters were falling down, baring my calves, which the bugs loved.
 In fact, several bugs found their way in and just kept biting and biting.